 Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

-NorthShore’s Thoracic Oncology Program (TOP) offers the most advanced care for patients with lung cancer and other thoracic malignancies.
+NorthShore’s Thoracic Oncology Program (TOP) offers state-of-the-art care for patients with lung cancer and other thoracic malignancies.

 The experienced specialists at NorthShore Kellogg Cancer Center combine the most advanced scientific knowledge and technology with a comprehensive approach to care.
 Drawing from the diverse skills of physicians, surgeons, nurses, researchers and a host of other highly trained healthcare professionals, the Kellogg Cancer Center team works collaboratively to place patients—and families—at the center of a healthcare experience that delivers compassionate, personalized care.

 Patients who are newly diagnosed with lung cancer have the added support of a specialized oncology nurse navigator to guide them through their lung cancer diagnosis and treatment.

 Lung Cancer Screening and Diagnosis

-NorthShore’s emphasis on early detection allows our experienced team of specialists to diagnose a greater proportion of early stage lung cancer cases, which are more likely to be treated with minimally invasive techniques leading to improved outcomes.
+NorthShore’s emphasis on early detection allows our experienced specialists to diagnose a greater proportion of lung cancer at an early stage, when it can be treated with minimally invasive techniques and has a much higher chance of cure.

 Personalized Lung Cancer Treatment